Intent To Rate Cybersecurity Risk Is The Third Major Board Of Directors Wake-Up Call

 Align it with the scenarios that you’ve quantified in step one, and ensure that it is reported to the Board in an understandable means.
 Why one of these maturity models?
 Because a maturity-based approach recognizes that cyber risk is dynamic and managing it is a 24/7 endeavor.
 Compliance frameworks and standards on the other hand, won’t ever go away, but all too often produce a fall sense of confidence once the checklist is complete and compliance framework met.
 And why align the methodology with the scenarios?
 Because that connects the cybersecurity program with the business, a critical link for Boards effectively understand the cyber program.
 Further, it is the best way to align the universe of controls and technologies with the areas of greatest risk, providing additional evidence for folks like Moody’s that you are focused on appropriately protecting the long-term health of the organization.

-THREE: Maintain the resources and financial ability to recover from a meaningful event.
+THREE: Sustain the resources and financial ability necessary to recover from a meaningful event.

 At the end of the day, everything translates into financial terms.
 Strive to maintain the right balance of financial reserves and insurance to pay for as much or all of the forensics costs, notification requirements, lost revenue, stolen funds, legal fees and liabilities, repair costs or replacement of damaged assets, and others.
 How do you get there?
 See Step One.